Thrust of Marine Propeller CFD Simulation: ANSYS Tutorial

 CFD Analysis of Thrust of Marine Propeller: ANSYS Fluent Tutorial

-Table 1: Exact Hydrodynamic Coefficients and Open-Water Efficiency
+Table 1: Hydrodynamic Coefficients and Open-Water Efficiency

 Hydrodynamic Parameter Computer Variable Calculated Value